 What To Plant

-If you haven't planted your summer veggies, now is the time to do it.
-Hundreds of different varieties of vegetables are available and this is when the selection is greatest.
+If you haven't planted your summer veggies, NOW is the time to do it.
+Hundreds of different varieties of vegetables are available right now.
 Tomatoes, squashes, beans, cucumbers, and peppers are just a few of the many options.

 Petunias, begonias, impatiens, allysum, vinca, and many other spring and summer annual flowers are in abundance.
-Plant now while selection is best!
+Consider taking out your winter annuals such as pansies, violas, stock, and primroses and freshening up with summer annuals.
+Save a bundle by shopping our 6-packs!

-If you are wanting to grow big pumpkins, plant now.
+If you are wanting to grow big pumpkins or sunflowers, plant now.

 Hummingbirds are a delightful addition to your garden and the best way to attract them is by growing nectar-rich plants that are their food sources.
 Tubular flowers of blue, orange, pink, purple, and red are their favorites.
 The best choices include abutilon, agastache, alstroemeria, bee balm, cestrum, cleome, coral bells, fuchsia, honeysuckle, lion's tail, penstemon, red-flowered perennial lobelia, salvia, and zauschneria.